The translation of this document is outdated.

 Finance committees shall:

-1) provide opinions regarding draft budgets;
+1) provide opinions on draft budgets;

-revenue part of the budget is not realised;
+the budget is not realised;

-amendments to the revenue part of the budget;
+expenditures or amendments to the revenue part of the budget;

 4) provide proposals regarding the management of local